 - Put the mixture in the rice cooker and turn it on

-Matsutake mushrooms are known as one of the most expensive Japanese mushrooms as it usually costs about 10,000 yen for 1 single made-in-Japan piece!
-However, other affordable types can also be found at supermarkets in Japan that were grown in China or other countries.
-The one made overseas is very cheap because the good flavor is partly lost during shipment to Japan.
+Matsutake mushrooms are known as one of the most expensive Japanese mushrooms, usually costing about 10,000 yen for 1 single made-in-Japan piece!
+However, other affordable types grown overseas can also be found at supermarkets in Japan.
+The ones made in other countries are very cheap because the fresh flavor is partially lost during shipment to Japan.

 The most important feature of matsutake that defines its value is the aromatic flavor, so the value is decreased as flavor goes down during transportation.
-Compared to the one made in Japan, the foreign one is sold for only from 500 to 1,000 yen for 1 piece.
+Compared to ones made in Japan, foreign matsutake are sold for only 500 to 1,000 yen for 1 piece.
 This means the price difference can be up to about 10 times!

 So why is it such a costly ingredient?
 Although it is just a vegetable, the matsutake mushroom’s umami flavor is almost impossible to be artificially made.
 Nevertheless, the remaking process of matsutake flavor recently succeeded in Korea in 2017.
 Because of its value, it is an ingredient only used on special days.
-It is in season from September to October!
+You can find it in season from September to October.

-Not only is it a common fruit that is eaten daily all over the world, it is also said to have been consumed by humans for about 4,000 years.
-A fossil were found in Switzerland, proving that this fruit has been keeping the doctors away from us over many centuries!
+Not only are apples a common fruit that is eaten daily all over the world, but they are also said to have been consumed by humans for about 4,000 years.
+A fossilized apple was found in Switzerland, proving that this fruit has been keeping the doctors away over many centuries!

 In Japan, it is one of the best fruits in autumn.
-Japanese are fond of eating apple in a lot of ways, such as sweets, confections, and side dishes.
-As sweets, apple pie is the most popular to the people in Japan.
+Japanese are fond of eating apples in a lot of ways, such as in sweets, confections, and side dishes.
+As for sweets, apple pie is the most popular among the people in Japan.
 So in autumn, check out your local bakery to enjoy a yummy piece of apple pie!

-Eggplants are said to be originated from India, and was brought to Japan from China in the 8th century.
-It has been eaten from then by people all over Japan, and it is one of the best vegetables in the fall.
-Although it is eaten in so many ways: boiled, baked, fried, or the most Japanese traditional way – as pickles.
+Eggplants are said to have originated from India and were brought to Japan from China in the 8th century.
+Eggplant has been eaten since then by people all over Japan, and it is one of the best vegetables in the fall.
+It is eaten in so many ways: boiled, baked, fried, or – most Japanese traditional way – as pickles.

 Pickled vegetables are traditional Japanese food, and eggplant is one of the types that are commonly used.
-It is a very nice side dish suited to have alongside of rice, and it has come in handy for Japanese people as a non-perishable food.
-Eggplants are also great as gifts for your family and friends when visiting because it can stay fresh for a long time.
+It is a very nice side dish to have alongside rice, and it has come in handy for Japanese people as a non-perishable food.
+Eggplants are also great as gifts for your family and friends when visiting because they can stay fresh for a long time.

-Although sesame seeds are eaten all year round in Japan, its best season is autumn.
-It is used to make oil as well.
-Sesame seeds contain a lot of nutrients and are used in many ways such as side dishes or making sweets.
+Although sesame seeds are eaten all year round in Japan, their best season is autumn.
+They are used to make oil as well.
+Sesame seeds contain a lot of nutrients and are used in many ways such as in side dishes or making sweets.

 Aika Kaise / Japan